pugo/Auric/README.md

 ## Monitor

-You can at any time enter a small monitor mode by pressing `ctrl-c`.
+You can at any time enter a small monitor mode by pressing `ctrl-c` in the terminal or by pressing `ctrl-b` inside the emulator.

 The monitor has commands like the following.